duskybomb/PyQt-tutorial/README.md

 # PyQt-tutorial (ZetCode)

-This is implementation of tutorial on[ZetCode](http://zetcode.com)
+This is implementation of tutorial on [ZetCode](http://zetcode.com)

-Here is the link to the tutorial[Py-Qt Tutorial](http://zetcode.com/gui/pyqt5/)
+Here is the link to the tutorial [Py-Qt Tutorial](http://zetcode.com/gui/pyqt5/)

 ### Content